3D Terrain Modeling for Professionals

 Holygon is Scandinavia’s leading Sketchup studio.

-Since 2013, Holygon has been inventing and developing close to 100 custom Sketchup extensions for clients all over the world, often in the design and construction business.
+Since 2013, Holygon has been inventing and developing around 100 custom Sketchup extensions for clients all over the world, often in the design and construction business.

-Holygon’s clients are based in the U.S.A., Great Britain, Germany, Switzerland, United Arab Emirates, Australia, the Nordic countries, and other countries.
+Holygon’s clients are based in the U.S.A., Great Britain, Germany, Switzerland, United Arab Emirates, Australia, Sweden, Norway, Denmark, and other countries.

 Holygon’s extensions have all been business-to-business.
 Until now.
 Landshape will be Holygon’ first public Sketchup extension.

-Holygon also designs 3D models, produces 3D printed site models, creates renders and visualisations, and teaches the craft of Sketchup.
+Holygon also designs 3D models, produces 3D printed site models, creates renders and visualisations, and teaches the craft of Sketchup and V-Ray.

 Learn more about Holygon here.